SvenBroeckling/phasesix-rulebook/published/pantheon_en.md

 A consecration is a two-hour ceremony during which the deity is invoked three times by means of a charm roll.
 In addition, a test of strength is required as the item is held for the entire period.
 Finally, a 50% chance of ensoulment is thrown.

-The consecration costs the priest 7 favor points.
+The consecration costs the priest 7 grace points.

 #### Silent prayer

 Once per day, the priest may spend one hour in silent devotion to his deity.
-For this, he rolls a **charm** roll and adds one favor point for each success.
+For this, he rolls a **charm** roll and adds one grace point for each success.

 #### Ceremonial Service

 Ceremonial service is a service to the deity to strengthen their work and spread their word.
 The service can be both a classical ceremony in memory of the deity and something like a ritual funeral or exorcism.
 Minor petitions or invocations may be made as part of the ceremonial service, but they do not have to be.

-A ceremonial service earns the priest one favor point for each participant, up to the double **faith level** per service.
+A ceremonial service earns the priest one grace point for each participant, up to the double **faith level** per service.
 If a petition or invocation is performed, this cost is deducted again.